webplatform/docs/concepts/programming/javascript/object_model/index.md

     return false;
  }./

-{{Note| The implementation above checks the type of the object against "xml" in order to work around a quirk of how XML objects are represented in recent versions of JavaScript.
-See [https://bugzilla.mozilla.org/show_bug.cgi?id=634150 bug 634150] if you want the nitty-gritty details.}}
+{{Note|The implementation above checks the type of the object against "xml" in order to work around a quirk of how XML objects are represented in recent versions of JavaScript.}}

  instanceOf (chris, Engineer)
  instanceOf (chris, WorkerBee)